 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Cootton are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Cootton include: Cutting, Cudden, Cudding, Cuttin, Cutten, Cuttan, Cuddan, Cuddin, Cuddon, Cuding, Cuting, Cuden, Cutin, Cutine, Cudan, Cudane, Coudan, Couding, Coutting, Coutten, Couttan, Couttin, Cutton and many more.

 Early Notables of the Cootton family (pre 1700)

-More information is included under the topic Early Cootton Notables in all our PDF Extended History products and printed products wherever possible.
+Another 41 words (3 lines of text) are included under the topic Early Cootton Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Cootton family